woocommerce/woocommerce/tests/e2e/README.md

 ### How to run tests in non-headless mode

-Tests are being run headless by default.
+Tests are run headless by default.
 However, sometimes it's useful to observe the browser while running tests.
 To do so, you can run tests in a non-headless (dev) mode:

 ```bash
 npm run test:e2e-dev
 ```